- Wonderful skills and feats on display in competitive events

 Have A Go Events

-The Hororata Highland Games is not only a fantastic spectacle to be enjoyed from the side line, but there are numerous opportunities to get involved and HAVE A GO!
+The Hororata Highland Games is not only a fantastic spectacle to be enjoyed from the sideline, but there are numerous opportunities to get involved and HAVE A GO!
 Can you toss a caber or sheaf?
-Enter a team in the Gough CAT Vehicle Pull or take on a legend in the Hororata Pie Eating competition.
+Enter a team in the Vehicle Pull or take on a legend in the Hororata Pie Eating competition.
 Get a bull’s-eye in the archery or small bore rifle shooting.
-Are you feet footed?
-Then you need to enter the Kilted Mile and Zelam Lightweight Farmers Walk.
-For the kids check out the Deep South Junior Warriors or Haggis Hurl!
+Are you fleet footed?
+Then you need to enter the Sewlyn Times Kilted Mile and Lonza Lightweight Farmers Walk.
+For the kids check out the Harraways Junior Warriors, porridge eating competition or Haggis Hurl!
+Visit the More FM team and Have A Go on the famous Tugging Rig.
+Don’t miss the Cerberus Strength Sandbag Challenge, watch the strong men compete at 11am then have a go yourself.

 This year we have more events than ever, see our list below.
 Visit our Have A Go page for full details of each event.

-- Gough CAT Vehicle Pull All new event with $300 cash prize!
+- Vehicle Pull a team event with great prizes!
 More

-- The Kilted Mile Our traditional obstacle challenge More
+- The Selwyn Times Kilted Mile Our running race, with a twist More

-- DEEP SOUTH Junior Warriors Traditional fun for primary schools and individuals More
+- Harraways Oats Junior Warriors Traditional fun for primary schools and individuals More

 - Hororata Pie Eating Competition Deliciously dangerous More